-In all age groups, men who die by suicide outnumber women almost 4 to 1.
+In all age groups, males who die by suicide outnumber females almost 4 to 1.
 The reasons are unclear, but the following may be involved:

 The number of suicides in men includes suicides in the military and among veterans.
-Both groups have a higher proportion of men to women.
+Both groups have a higher proportion of males to females.

-In 2019, the suicide rate was highest among non-Hispanic Whites, followed by American Indians and Alaskan natives.
+In 2021, the suicide rate was highest among non-Hispanic American Indian or Alaskan native people.
 For the most current statistics on suicide, see the data collected by the American Foundation for Suicide Prevention.

 Did You Know?

 Attempted suicide in the United States